-14 Freemantle, et al, 1993, cited in Wutzke et al, 2002).
+&lt;sup>14 Freemantle, et al, 1993, cited in Wutzke et al, 2002).

-15 Cuijpers et al, 2004
+&lt;sup>15 Cuijpers et al, 2004

-17 http://library.npia.police.uk/docs/fulbright-domestic-abuse5-2011.pdf the initiative and provide the necessary training to staff.
-Operating costs will naturally accrue to the Police in terms of staff time on new tasks, however other initiatives in the programme will seriously reduce demand on Police staff elsewhere.
+costs will naturally accrue to the Police in terms of staff time on new tasks, however other initiatives in the programme will seriously reduce demand on Police staff elsewhere.